Things To Do in York – The Ultimate Guide

 Looking for things to do in York?
 We’ve got you covered!
-York is best known for its incredible multitude of cultural, historical and scenic attractions, and has even been voted as the UK’s favourite city.
-The beautiful city is surrounded by extraordinary walls and home to the incredible York Minster; the winding cobbled streets and independent shops encourage tourists to walk around and immerse themselves in the city’s history.
-The majority of the main attractions in the city are all within a short walking distance, making it the ideal city to visit.
+Best known for its incredible multitude of cultural, historical and scenic attractions, and has even been voted as the UK’s favourite city.
+The beautiful city is surrounded by extraordinary walls and home to the incredible York Minster; the winding cobbled streets and independent shops encourage tourists to walk around and immerse themselves in history.
+The majority of the main attractions are all within a short walking distance, making it the ideal city to visit.
 And why not visit one of York’s charming pubs while you’re there?
 With locals claiming that there are over 365 of them, you’ll be spoilt for choice!

 Jorvik Viking Centre

-The Jorvik Viking Centre – Jorvik being the Viking name of York – offers visitors a carefully constructed interactive experience and exhibition that truly brings the 9th century Viking village to life (the creators have even managed to replicate the smells!).
+The Jorvik Viking Centre offers visitors a carefully constructed interactive experience and exhibition that truly brings the 9th century Viking village to life (the creators have even managed to replicate the smells!).
 During the 1970s, excavations revealed a Viking site beneath the streets of York, and it is that settlement which the Jorvik Viking Centre is now built upon, giving visitors the opportunity to discover the remains of 9th-century homes.
 Voted as one of the most popular tourist attractions in the UK, why not put this on your list of things to do in York?

-The York Minster is considered to be not only one of the world’s most beautiful Cathedrals, but one of Northern Europe’s most astounding Gothic Cathedrals.
+Considered to be not only one of the world’s most beautiful Cathedrals, but one of Northern Europe’s most astounding Gothic Cathedrals.
 The Minster is the dominant landmark within York, making it one of the most popular things to do whilst visiting.
 The Minster contains the largest collection of medieval stained glass throughout the entirety of England, which thousands of people visit each and every year.
-If you decide to venture up the 275 steps to the top of the central tower – which is also York’s highest viewpoint – then you will be greeted with the most spectacular view of the entire city, whilst immersing yourself in its architectural beauty.
+If you decide to venture up the 275 steps to the top of the central tower – which is also the city’s highest viewpoint – then you will be greeted with the most spectacular views, whilst immersing yourself in its architectural beauty.

-Spark York is an exciting community of small and growing independent businesses which include bars, street-food, entertainment, co-working and retail.
-The idea is to encourage independently-run trading companies which are all local to York, furthering the trade of local produce.
-The quirky appearance of Spark York, made entirely of shipping containers, welcomes a refreshing change to the already beautiful cobbled city of York.
-Inspiring local people to take part in local projects which will improve their beloved city.
+An exciting community of small and growing independent businesses which include bars, street-food, entertainment, co-working and retail.
+The idea is to encourage local independently-run trading companies, furthering the trade of local produce.
+The quirky appearance of Spark York, made entirely of shipping containers, welcomes a refreshing change to the already beautiful cobbled city.
+Inspiring visitors to take part in projects which will improve their beloved city.

 Dating back to the Medieval era, this street was once filled with an abundance of butcher shops visited by locals.
 Today, the Shambles is not only officially York’s most picturesque street but is ranked as one of the most beautiful streets throughout the entirety of Britain.
 Home to a wide variety of shops, you can pop into an independent and quirky coffee shop or treat yourself to a delicate trinket in another.
 Not only is the Shambles encouraging of independent businesses, but it also welcomes more mainstream chains; proving that there really is something there for everyone.
 So why not add visiting The Shambles to your list of things to do in York?